 The roles and responsibilities of the various stakeholders in the induction process will vary in nature and intensity, depending on the task and the phase of induction.

-It is the responsibility of the beginning teacher to engage in their school-based induction process, to reflect on their professional competence, and to take responsibility for managing the process towards gaining their proficient teacher accreditation.
+It is the responsibility of the beginning teacher to engage in their school-based induction process, reflect on their professional competence, and take responsibility for managing the process towards gaining their proficient teacher accreditation.

-The beginning teacher plays an important but not solitary role in this induction processes.
+The beginning teacher plays an important but not solitary role in this induction process.
 They are the nucleus of what could be termed a school-based induction team, and they share equal responsibility for the induction along with the principal and other staff.

 School-based induction processes support beginning teachers to move beyond the ‘reality shock’ (Barry & King) of their first teaching experiences to become confident and competent teachers.

 It is expected that the beginning teacher will alert members of the school-based induction team to concerns and needs as they arise, and seek clarification about induction procedures and processes as required.

 To support school-based induction processes, beginning teachers need to:

 - be an active participant in the induction process, honour commitments, participate in professional learning activities and engage with the school induction team

 - be aware of and identify professional needs through purposeful reflection on the Australian Professional Standards for Teachers (the standards)